Schroder comes off bench to lift Thunder past Pelicans

 Abdel Nader scored 19 points and Danilo Gallinari added 17 for the Thunder, who will vie for a sweep of the home-and-home series when the teams reconvene in New Orleans on Sunday.
 Brandon Ingram finished with 26 points after shooting 11 of 17 from the floor, a stark contrast to his 4-of-21 performance in the Pelicans' 114-110 setback to the Los Angeles Lakers on Wednesday.

-J.J.
-Redick had 16 points despite making 4-of-13 attempts from 3-point range for the Pelicans, who have dropped four in a row.
-New Orleans' Lonzo Ball sat out his second straight game with an illness while fellow guard Kenrich Williams sustained a sprained left ankle in the first half and did not return to the contest.
+JJ Redick had 16 points despite making only 4-of-13 attempts from 3-point range for the Pelicans, who have dropped four in a row.
+New Orleans' Lonzo Ball sat out his second straight game with an illness, while fellow guard Kenrich Williams sustained a sprained left ankle in the first half and did not return to the contest.

 The Pelicans followed up a 14-8 surge to end the second quarter by beginning the third on a 17-7 run to secure their first lead of the contest at 70-69 with 7:01 left in the quarter.
 New Orleans outscored the Thunder 31-17 in the third quarter to take an 84-79 advantage into the fourth.
 Josh Hart and E'Twaun Moore each sank a 3-pointer on consecutive possessions to push New Orleans' lead to 92-84, only to see Schroder hit a layup and a pullup jumper on back-to-back possessions to highlight a 10-1 run that enabled Oklahoma City to regain the advantage.